bonanAngeLOL/pySocket-testajxo/README.md

 - [x] Create socket
 - [x] Establish connection user - server
 - [x] Runnable by console command
+- [x] Use bidirectional communication from client app
 - [ ] User to user communication
-- [ ] Use bidirectional communication from client app
 - [ ] Detect user disconnection
 - [ ] Change print to logger
 - [ ] Set user db
 - [ ] Add auth
 - [ ] Add public key encryption
 - [ ] Use SQlite on client
+- [ ] Add actions on received info from server (in client)
 - [ ] Qt Interfaces

 #### If it happens to have more time to work